 What is a Work Package?

 A work package is the foundational building block of a work breakdown structure.
-It is the smallest unit within the WBS that acts much like a mini-project, that when combined with other work packages, creates a complete project.
+It is the smallest unit within the WBS and it acts much like a mini-project.
+When you combine it with other work packages, it creates a complete project.

-The act of breaking down projects into smaller parts, also known as decomposition, allows teams to break down projects into smaller manageable chunks that can be worked on simultaneously to optimise time and resources.
+Another option is breaking down projects into smaller parts, which project managers call ‘decomposition’.
+This teams to identify smaller manageable chunks that they can work on simultaneously.
+This optimises time and resources.

-The main purpose of a work package is to provide teams with a clear set of information and steps that can be followed, communicated and completed within a set deadline.
-The completion of all work packages should lead to all predefined objectives being achieved and the overall completion of the project.
+The main purpose of a work package is to provide teams with a clear set of steps that can the team can follow, communicate, and complete within a set deadline.
+The completion of all work packages should achieve predefined objectives and therefore the overall completion of the project.

 The Benefits of Work Packages

-Work packages bring a wide range of benefits to organisations beyond simply breaking down projects.
-These benefits include its ability to:
+Work packages bring a wide range of benefits to organisations beyond simply breaking down projects into more managable parts.
+These include:

 Work packages help keep teams on the same page and allow them to better communicate and collaborate with one another.
-With its clearly defined steps, objectives, responsibilities and more, team members know exactly what is expected of them and how they can get the job done.
+With this information team members know exactly what their managers expect them to do, and how to do it.
+The work package sets out clearly defined steps, objectives, responsibilities and more.

-Additionally, work packages are extremely useful when activities need to be handed over to other teams or external vendors.
-It allows them to instantly understand what needs to be done without overloading them with unnecessary detail or providing them with too little.
-Other teams can easily pick up where other teams left off and keep projects moving.
+Additionally, work packages are extremely useful for handing activities over to other teams or external vendors.
+It allows employees to convey the scope of work without overloading the recipient with unnecessary detail.
+Teams can easily pick up where other teams have left off and thereby keep projects moving.

-One of the key benefits of breaking down projects into smaller work packages is that it allows teams to identify different areas of the project that can be completed simultaneously.
-This helps improve overall productivity and efficiency within projects as teams are cutting down timelines and optimising resources within their project.
+One of the key benefits of breaking down projects into work packages is allowing teams to identify areas of the project that they can work on simultaneously.
+It improves overall productivity and efficiency within projects by optimising resources and identifying opportunities to speed up timelines.

-With work packages, teams can track their project measurements on a granular level which lets them have a better understanding of day-to-day activities and progress.
-This allows teams to get a better understanding of real-time project conditions as well as identify specific areas that can be slowing down or costing the overall project.
+With work packages, teams can track their project measurements on a granular level.
+This provides a much better understanding of day-to-day activities and progress.
+It also gives project teams a better understanding of real-time project conditions and helps them to identify specific areas that may be slowing down the project or unnecessarily increasing costs.

-The elements in a work package can vary depending on the methodology, software and level of depth your team requires.
-However, work packages typically contain several of the following elements:
+The answer to the question, ‘what is a work package’, may vary depending on the project methodology or software applied.
+It may also vary according to the level of depth your team requires.
+However, work packages typically contain some of the following elements:

 An individual work package typically aims to achieve one or more project objectives.
 This section clearly identifies the specific project objectives the work package aims to achieve at completion.
 It also typically provides a general outline of different methods and actions needed to produce the deliverables or outputs that achieve the project objective.

-This section describes the series of activities that need to be completed by the team to complete the work package.
+This section describes the series of activities that the team needs to complete the work package.
 It should be comprehensive, structured and concise while making sure to link back to the objectives, methods and outputs/deliverables of the work package and project as a whole.

-After listing out all the necessary activities, teams can estimate a realistic timeframe and deadline for when the work package can be completed, typically outlining the expected start date and the latest date of completion.
-Depending on the type of project, these timeframes can be measured in days, weeks or months.
+After listing out all the necessary activities, teams can estimate a realistic timeframe and deadline for when they will complete work package, typically outlining the expected start date and the latest date of completion.
+Depending on the type of project, the team can measure timeframes in days, weeks or months.
 Additionally, the timeframes or timelines also include clearly define milestones that act as signifying events or checkpoints within the work package that helps validate project progress.
 This can come in the form of important decision making moments or the completion of a deliverable.

 The completion of activities should result in specific outputs or deliverables.
-While an output can be both tangible and intangible, a deliverable is typically a physical output that is tied to a specific objective of the work package and project.
-Deliverables can be further categorised as external deliverables that are catered to customers and stakeholders, and internal deliverables that are produced to help facilitate the execution of a project.
+Outputs can be both tangible and intangible, whereas deliverables are typically a physical output tied to a specific objective of the work package and project.
+Deliverables can be further categorised into external deliverables, which cater to customers and stakeholders, and internal deliverables, which are produced to facilitate the execution of a project.
 It is important that both types of deliverables are clearly identified and listed within the work package plan.

-The roles and responsibilities within a work package can vary depending on the complexity and amount of partners within a project.
+The roles and responsibilities within a work package will vary depending on the complexity and number of partners within a project.
 With multi-partner projects, it is important to outline the specific roles of each partner and stakeholder to maintain clarity.
 It is typically best practice to allocate a single organisation and individual as the oversight of the work package owner.
-Additionally, individual activities and tasks should be allocated to specific team members, leaders or managers to make sure all tasks are accounted for, monitored and managed by an individual person.
+Furthermore, particular tasks or actions should be allocated to specific team members, including leaders or managers.
+This ensures all tasks are accounted for, monitored and managed by an individual.

-While work packages are meant to be granular and individual, it is important to also identify the different relationships with other work packages and how they are interconnected with each other on the grander project level.
-This can help teams better understand the order of steps they need to take as well as the steps necessary to complete to start other activities within the project.
-These interrelations are typically represented in visual graphs such as Gantt charts, flow charts or diagrams to make them easy to understand.
+While work packages are meant to be granular and individual, it is important to identify relationships or interconnections with other work packages on a grander, project level.
+This helps teams better understand the order of steps they need to take, as well as those that must be completed before other activities can start.
+These interrelationships are typically represented on visual graphs like Gantt charts, flow charts, or diagrams.

 While the way a team or organisation creates and implements their work packages and work breakdown structure may vary, there are some general best practices to make sure you are making the most of your work packages.
 Here are some general tips.